alexVera99/scav_video_s3/README.md

 ## Exercise 2
 In exercise_2.py, we have build a video codec converter desktop application.
-It converts any given idea to any of the 4 codecs mentioned above.
+It converts any given video to any of the 4 codecs mentioned above.

 <div align="center">